 Shoes Of The Dead, A Kota Neelima Novel

-Shoes of the dead is amongst those few Indian novels which possesses the power to rattle the conscience of a sane reader, especially those who are from India.
+Shoes of the Dead is among those few Indian novels which possess the power to rattle the conscience of a sane reader, especially those who are from India.
 A story which tells us the plight of the Indian farmers, and the disdain of the lethal combination of politicians and bureaucrats towards them.

 Several decades ago, Mahatma Gandhi said that, India lives in its villages.
 In fact, the profession which he himself used to associate with was farming.
-He considered himself as a farmer first rather anything else.
+He considered himself a farmer first, rather than anything else.

 In fact, he couldn’t have imagined that the situation of the farmers would remain so deplorable even after seven decades of Indian Independence.
 But, that’s the horrific reality which any sane and self aware Indian can vouch for.

 Although, it’s an irony that you will also come across people in India who says shamelessly that ‘Sab Changa Se’, ( Everything is fine), isn’t it?
 These people are those who are either born with silver spoons in their mouth or they are the new age Kumbhkarns (A character in Ramayana), who can even deny the existence of the sun and moon just to keep their masters happy.

 But, the ground reality is totally different.
 In shoes of the dead we’ll see it in its pure form.

 What is shoes of the dead by Kota Neelima?

 Shoes of the dead by Kota Neelima is the story of an Indian farmer who committed suicide due to crop failure and debt.
 And the justice for which his brother fought valiantly and died not only for his family but also for others like them.